• Home

 1 Samuel 12:17-19

 The people saw the sign of the thunder and rain and greatly feared the Lord and Samuel.
 They saw their sin, but it was too late to avoid the consequences.
-We might find our self in this place from time to time.
+We might find ourselves in this place from time to time.
 What can we do?
-All we can do is learn our lessons well, trust in the Lord and make sure we don't repeat the failure.
+All we can do is learn our lessons well, trust in the Lord, and ensure we don’t repeat the failure.
 The key is to follow and trust the Lord and not turn away.

 1 Samuel 12:20-25